ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Spring Security Complete Guide: Internal Architecture, JWT, and Exception Handling — Part II - <a href="https://medium.com/@mariorodrguezgalicia/spring-security-complete-guide-internal-architecture-jwt-and-exception-handling-part-ii-3a85899baf19?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mario Rodríguez`**

+<blockquote>This is the second and final part of this article.
+If you haven’t read the first one yet, I recommend doing so it will help everything…
+Continue reading on Medium »</blockquote>

+<h3>2.
+How I Built a Self-Healing Frontend with JavaScript Proxies - <a href="https://javascript.plainenglish.io/how-i-built-a-self-healing-frontend-with-javascript-proxies-67aa2faf54b6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Michael Preston`**

+<blockquote>Exploring advanced metaprogramming techniques that catch, correct, and log runtime errors before users even notice them.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
 The React Reconciliation Process: How React Decides What to Re-render - <a href="https://javascript.plainenglish.io/the-react-reconciliation-process-how-react-decides-what-to-re-render-011a6c56b005?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Prashant Dhakad`**

 <blockquote>Every React developer has heard of the Virtual DOM, but few truly understand the secret behind React’s smooth rendering — the…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>4.
 Understanding React Fiber: The Engine Behind React’s Speed - <a href="https://javascript.plainenglish.io/understanding-react-fiber-the-engine-behind-reacts-speed-39c0ad651e72?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Prashant Dhakad`**

 <blockquote>React has always been praised for its speed and flexibility, but what truly powers this performance magic under the hood is something…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>5.
 Understanding Transformers.js: Powerful Hugging Face AI for Web Developers - <a href="https://javascript.plainenglish.io/understanding-transformers-js-powerful-hugging-face-ai-for-web-developers-7cf53967f67a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Developer Awam`**

 <blockquote>Run powerful Hugging Face AI models directly in your browser with Transformers.js — no Python or server required for web developers.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>6.
 Building Resilient JavaScript Apps: From Bugs to Bliss - <a href="https://javascript.plainenglish.io/building-resilient-javascript-apps-from-bugs-to-bliss-7686aa43bcdd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>The Art of Writing JavaScript That Doesn’t Break Under Pressure
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>7.
 Understanding React Fiber: The Engine That Powers Modern React - <a href="https://javascript.plainenglish.io/understanding-react-fiber-the-engine-that-powers-modern-react-bab81b12c858?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Prashant Dhakad`**

 <blockquote>If React were a car, then React Fiber would be its new, high-performance engine.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-React Suspense: The Future of Asynchronous Rendering - <a href="https://javascript.plainenglish.io/react-suspense-the-future-of-asynchronous-rendering-e80deac981be?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prashant Dhakad`**

-<blockquote>React has always been known for its declarative and efficient way of building user interfaces.
-But as applications grow more complex…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-The Magic Behind React’s Virtual DOM: Why It Makes Apps So Fast - <a href="https://javascript.plainenglish.io/the-magic-behind-reacts-virtual-dom-why-it-makes-apps-so-fast-95c0abac46c7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prashant Dhakad`**

-<blockquote>When React first appeared, it didn’t just change how developers wrote web applications — it revolutionized how browsers handled updates…
 Continue reading on JavaScript in Plain English »</blockquote>

 <br/>